 This new book about a little boy that wants to be a mermaid is gorgeously executed.
-He’s with his abuela when he spots some mermaid drag queens on the subway and daydreams about having long hair and a pink mermaid tale.
+He’s with his abuela when he spots some mermaid drag queens on the subway and daydreams about having long hair and a pink mermaid tail.

 I especially love this book because it doesn’t feed us a binary.
-I admire Jazz Jennings trying to tell her story in I Am Jazz, and I love parts of that book, but it still carries the baggage of the gender binary.
+I admire Jazz Jennings telling her story in I Am Jazz, and I love parts of that book, but it still carries the baggage of the gender binary.
 I appreciate the difficulty Jazz faces in explaining to others what it feels like to know she’s a girl, but I’m not a fan of how her book talks about “girl clothes.”
 I know what she means; she wasn’t personally allowed to wear some clothes in public until after she came out.
 But when I read books to my 4-year-old, I’d rather they model for her that, whether kids (and adults) are trans or cis, they can wear whatever they want.

 So, while Julián might be trans, he might not.
 Either way, this story — where he’s able to dress up as a mermaid, with the support of his abuela, and join a parade — is empowering for all kids, who want their families and cultures to tell them it’s okay to explore their own interests, aesthetics and genders.

 A shorter version of this piece appeared in the August 2018 print issue of Raise Vegan Magazine.
 It is used here with full permission.